-(e) If a juvenile is placed in detention after the initial level of treatment is determined by the committing court, the committing court shall hold a hearing every fourteen days to review the status of the juvenile.
-Placement of a juvenile in detention shall not be considered as a treatment service.
+(5) (c) If a juvenile is placed in detention while awaiting placement at a youth rehabilitation and treatment center and the placement has not occurred within fourteen days, the committing court shall hold a hearing every fourteen days to review the status of the juvenile.
+Placement of a juvenile in detention shall not be considered a treatment service.